sjsimha/Implementation-of-Classification-And-Regression-Trees-from-Scratch/README.md

 The base Decision Learner implementation is based on an algorithm proposed by Quinlan (1985), known as the "ID3" algorithm.
 The Random Tree, Bag, and Insane Learners are all based on the base learner.
 The Insane Learner demonstrates the power combinng and forming complex learners.

+A detailed report including results, findings, and discussion is available [here](assets/report.pdf).

 ## 💡 Motivation

 Supervised learners like CART are foundational to many predictive analytics systems.
 However, their practical effectiveness hinges on mitigating overfitting and understanding how algorithm design impacts learning outcomes.
 This project empirically investigates: